Curtisww17/War-Game---Python/README.md

-# helloworld
+# War Game
 This is a project for COMP 155
-Stupid card game
-Does a thing with stuff
+Takes the card images and plays a game of war with the computer.